cgokmen/cgokmen.github.io/_posts/2016-02-10-ten-reasons-why-you-should-not-trade-spotify-for-apple-music.md

 categories:
 - Technology
 redirect_from: "/ten-reasons-why-you-should-not-trade-spotify-for-apple-music/" # In order to preserve older URLs
+excerpt: >-
+    So, it's been two days since I cancelled my Spotify Premium subscription in order to try out Apple Music.
+There were actually two main reasons why I felt like making the switch: I would be able to use Family Sharing to use Apple Music for myself, mom and dad for just 15₺, and I would also be able to listen to my music from the music app on my iPhone and iPad, and on iTunes on my Mac - all native applications that I would imagine would work really well.
 ---
 So, it's been two days since I cancelled my Spotify Premium subscription in order to try out Apple Music.